cburschka/lyx/development/Win32/packaging/AltInstaller/ReadmeUpdate1.5.txt

 You must have the last LyX-version installed, otherwise the update installer quits with a varning about the wrong LyX version.
+Note: The last LyX-version should have been installed using also LyXWinInstaller to assure that the update works as expected.

 ---
 License